pepopo978/nampower/README.md

 #### GCD Spells
 Only one gcd spell can be queued at a time.
 Pressing a new gcd spell will replace any existing queued gcd spell.

+As of 5/13/2025 the server tick is now subtracted from the gcd timer so a buffer is no longer required for spells with a cast time at least ~50ms less than their gcd :)

 #### Non GCD Spells
 Non gcd spells have special handling.
 You can queue up to 6 non gcd spells,